-Water damage can be caused by a collection of rainwater around the foundation of your home, during the wet seasons, which if unattended by your sump pump can lead to destruction around the foundation and for the possibility of mold to grow.
+Water damage can be caused by a collection of rainwater around the foundation of your home, during the wet seasons, which if unattended by your sump pump can lead to damage around the foundation and the possibility of mold growth.

 Water Damaged Pipes

 Damaged pipes may be the most common cause of water damage.
-Pipes–from your dishwasher, tub, shower, sinks, toilet or water heater—that run through your house all have the possibility of developing a leak, which if not caught in time, can do significant damage.
-The problem with this is most of time we do not know if there is a damaged pipe because the pipes are inside the walls where we cannot see them.
+Whether from your dishwasher, tub, shower, sinks, toilet, or water heater, any pipe that runs through your house has the possibility of developing a leak.
+If that leak isn’t caught in time, it can cause a significant amount of water damage.
+The problem with this is most of the time we do not know if there is a damaged pipe because we cannot see them inside walls and ceilings.
 By inspecting your walls to see if there is a discoloration, mold growing or softness to the wall you will instantly know there may be a pipe that has been leaking for some time but never discovered until the damage has already been done.

 Another cause of water damage could be the lack of maintenance to household appliances like a heater or air conditioning system.
-If these are not properly cleaned or repaired the result could be increased chance of water damage and mold growth.
+If these are not properly cleaned or repaired, the chances of water damage and mold increase greatly.

 If you have water damage, call Restoration Local 24/7 at 1-888-443-3110 for a free estimate!
 They are trained and experienced in how to find and fix any kind of water damage.
 Our experts can also help you prevent future water damage that ends up hurting your home and your wallet.